Government Procurement Fraud Charges & Avoiding Criminal Liability

 Government Contract Fraud &.
 Purchasing Fraud Schemes – Conspiracy and Collusion Criminal Charges: In federal procurement, most procurement and purchasing fraud schemes involve some level of conspiracy or collusion.
 This is the approach that the government typically takes.
 In addition to wire fraud, many small businesses or large DOD contractors often find themselves under indictment for criminal conspiracy and some level of collusion with federal officials leading to kickbacks and other charges.

-- Avoiding conspiracy and criminal charges involving federal government contracts means attacking the government underlying crime.
+- Avoiding conspiracy and criminal charges involving procurement fraud and federal government contracts means attacking the government underlying crime.
 Many federal prosecutors make allegations in their court documents.
 However, they can find themselves at a great disadvantage at trial.

 - An example is avoiding conspiracy to defraud the government by alleged violations of the SBA (a) Program but the prosecutor is totally incorrect about what is a disadvantaged person or what constitutes ‘control’ in relation to SBA affiliation rules.
 Defeating charges for purchasing fraud schemes starts with developing a sound legal defense.